Adlai Stevenson II: 1952 presidential bid

 In the 1952 campaign, Stevenson also developed a strong dislike for Richard M. Nixon, then the GOP vice-presidential candidate.
 "Adlai literally loathed Nixon.
 No other person aroused such disgust; not even Joseph McCarthy...Friends who often wished he could be more of a hater were awed at the strength of his distaste for Nixon."
 A biographer wrote that "for Stevenson, Nixon was an ambitious, unprincipled partisan who craved winning, the exact personification of what was wrong with modern American politics...[for Stevenson] Nixon was an entirely plastic politician...Nixon was Stevenson's complete villain.
 Others sensed the potential for immorality that led to Nixon's humiliating resignation in 1974, but Stevenson was among the first."
 During the 1952 campaign Stevenson often used his wit to attack Nixon, and once stated that Nixon "was the kind of politician who would cut down a redwood tree, and then mount the stump and make a speech for [tree] conservation".

-The journalist David Halberstam later wrote that "Stevenson [was] an elegant campaigner who raised the political discourse" and that in 1952 "Stevenson reinvigorated [the Democratic Party] and made it seem an open and exciting place for a generation of younger Americans who might otherwise never have thought of working for a political candidate."
+Journalist David Halberstam later wrote that "Stevenson [was] an elegant campaigner who raised the political discourse" and that in 1952 "Stevenson reinvigorated [the Democratic Party] and made it seem an open and exciting place for a generation of younger Americans who might otherwise never have thought of working for a political candidate."
 During the campaign, a photograph revealed a hole in the sole of Stevenson's right shoe.
 This became a symbol of Stevenson's frugality and earthiness.
 The Eisenhower campaign attempted to use the symbol of the shoe with a hole to criticize Stevenson in advertising, to which Stevenson said, “Better a hole in the shoe than a hole in the head.”
-Photographer William M. Gallagher of the Flint Journal won the 1953 Pulitzer prize on the strength of the image.
+Photographer William M. Gallagher of the Flint Journal won the 1953 Pulitzer Prize on the strength of the image.